-Online, you can filter the style, size, and material, if you wish.
+Online, you can filter the colour, shape, width, bridge height, material and thickness if you wish.

 Once you’ve selected a style, you can see if it suits you instantly by using your webcam or phone camera to try it on virtually.